-Built as the Fine Arts Palace of the 1904 World's Fair and one of the nation's leading comprehensive art museums.
+Built as the Fine Arts Palace of the 1904 World's Fair, the St. Louis Arts Museum is one of the nation's leading comprehensive art museums.
 Collections include works of art of exceptional quality from virtually every culture and time period.
-Highlights include free admission to special exhibitions on Fri. and programs that range from films to performances.
+Highlights include free admission to special exhibitions on Fridays and programs that range from films to performances.
 FREE

 Explore 700+ exhibits, the OMNIMAX® Theater, planetarium, special traveling exhibitions, and more.
 Group rates available.
 Open daily.
 No general admission charge.

-A National Historic Landmark founded in 1859 with 79 acres of scenic landscaping and historic structures.
+A National Historic Landmark, the Gardens were founded in 1859 with 79 acres of scenic landscaping and historic structures.
 Don't miss the Climatron® tropical rain forest, the Japanese Garden, Seiwa-en and founder Henry Shaw's Victorian home.
 Seasonal narrated tram tours, restaurant, gift shop.
 Free parking on-site.
 Adults, $8; children 12 and under, free.

 Tours include the historic Brew House, Budweiser Clydesdale stable, beechwood lagering cellar, packaging plant, hospitality room and Anheuser-Busch gift shop.
 Open daily.
 FREE.

 8) Cahokia Mounds State Historic Site - http://cahokiamounds.org/